Ashley Crow

 Ashley Crow is an American actress.
 She is best known for her role of Sandra Bennet on the television show Heroes.

 Life and career

 Crow first appeared in a minor role on the U.S. soap opera Guiding Light in the 1980s, followed by a longer role as Beatrice McKechnie on As the World Turns.
 She later co-starred with Parker Stevenson in the short-lived science fiction TV series Probe.
 Since then, she has appeared in guest roles on various television shows, including Dark Angel, Everybody Loves Raymond, Touched by an Angel, Party of Five, Nip/Tuck, and The Mentalist.
 She had a major recurring role on Heroes as Sandra Bennet, wife of Primatech operative Noah Bennet (Jack Coleman).

 Her roles in film include appearances in Minority Report, Little Big League, and The Good Son, among others.

-Crow is the mother of Chicago Cubs All-Star outfielder Pete Crow-Armstrong.
+Crow is the mother of MLB center fielder Pete Crow-Armstrong.